vjacynycz/VikTeX/README.md

 ### Issues and questions

 Feel free to report an issue via [this page](https://github.com/Jacynycz/VikTeX/issues) or send me an email to ```vsjg@ucm.es```.

+### Contributing (a.k.a.
+TODO list):

+- Complete this README.
+- Add glosstex to be able to add acronyms and a glossary to the document.
+- Comment compilation files

 ### Maintainers